fuyh20/Mathematical-Foundation-of-Reinforcement-Learning/docs/lec9-policy-gradient.md

 J(\theta) = \mathbb{E}\left[\sum_{t=0}^\infty \gamma^tR_{t+1} \right] = \bar{v}_\pi
 $$

-How to select the distributino $d$ ?
+How to select the distribution $d$ ?

 The first case is the $d$ is independent of the policy $\pi$